 In the 1980s a regeneration program began and the area has since become gentrified once more.
-Due to its location across the river from Knightsbride and Chelsea, the middle classes started to migrate south, and now Clapham is known for being affluent and middle class.
+Due to its location across the river from Knightsbridge and Chelsea, the middle classes started migrating south, and now Clapham is known for being affluent and middle class.
 However, neighbouring areas like Brixton and Stockwell keep the area multi-cultural and diverse.

 Transport from Clapham London